crowbar-com-br/corew_authentication/README.md

-# Corew API Gateway
+# Corew Authentication
-API Gateway for the Corew project
+Authentication for the Corew project

 ## Implementation